Evaluations

 We suggest you use Kendall Tau correlation scores to compare results.

-Kendall Tau scores range from -1.0 to 1, with higher values being higher correlation between the human ratings and the automated eval method's scores.
+Kendall Tau scores range from -1.0 to 1, with higher values being higher correlation between the human ratings and the automated judge's scores.

 The absolute value of Kendall Tau scores will vary depending on how subjective your task is.
-Find the highest score for your task, and select it as your default eval method.
+Find the highest score for your task, and select it as your default judge.

 Spearman, Kendall Tau, and Pearson Correlation